 This additional Appendix of DGAT's Child Protection and Safeguarding Policy details the Trust's individual safeguarding arrangements during this exceptional period.
 This document is an interim document and will be amended and updated throughout this period as the situation changes.

-Status & Review Cycle; Statutory and annual

-Responsible group: The Trust with LGB amendments to setting and ratification

-Implementation date: March 2020 Next Review Date: Ongoing as needed.
+Status & Review Cycle; Responsible group: Implementation date: Next Review Date: Statutory and annual The Trust with LGB amendments to setting and ratification March 2020 Ongoing as needed.